Read Me First

 Enjoy yourself with all the fishing opportunities near the St. Maximilian Retreat House.
 However, please keep our fishing-related policies and abide by the law.

-1. Never clean and stored fish inside any building.
+- Never clean and store fish inside any building.
 Do not store any caught fish in the refrigerator in the main house.
 If you plan on keeping your fish for more than a day, please bring a small cooler or freezer and ice packs.
 Fish entrails and scales can be disposed of in the lake provided there is no fishing line and tackle attached.

-4. Fishing tackle left in the water will spoil the water and wildlife over successive generations.
-Please ensure line and lures, especially lead weights, are removed from the water.
+- Fishing tackle left in the water will spoil the water and wildlife over successive generations.
+Please ensure lines and lures, especially weights, are removed from the water.

 Fishing Spots